 Create managed Google account for provisioned devices

 If you wish to deploy managed Google Play applications and configurations for the device, you must also create managed Google account for each of the devices.
 This is done automatically during enrollment for devices that have a user configured.
 You can check this information from the device page.
 If device has Management type: Device owner and Google Service Framework ID is available, then the managed Google account has been created automatically and the device is ready for managed Google Play deployments.
-You can also check from the Events tab that Create managed Google account action can be found and is ready.
+You can also check from the Action log that there is a row for Create managed Google Play account -action and the action is completed.

 In QR code and NFC provisioning methods work managed devices are enrolled automatically to Miradore Online using mass enrollment and might not have a user configured (especially if enrolling new devices out of the box).
 You can use device identifier CSV import before enrollment to upload a list of serial number and user relations that are checked and linked automatically during enrollment. i.e. if you know beforehand the a certain device is given to certain user at some point.

 For a device that does not have a user configured, administrator must create managed Google account manually when user is updated.
-Navigate to Mobile management > Devices and start Create managed Google account/work profile action from the page action menu.
+Navigate to Management > Devices and start create managed Google account/work profile action for the device from Managed Google Play > Create account/work profile.
 This sends a command to the device that managed Google account must be created.

 Please send comments to email@example.com.